GreenAI-Uppa/AIPowerMeter/docsrc/experiments/schneiderbox.rst

 **From another machine**:

-This time we need to add a ssh connection to start the tracking, and copy the result afterwards.
+This time we need to add an ssh connection to start the tracking, and copy the result afterwards.
 Please, make sure to copy your ssh public key to the remote machine allowing the script to connect to the destination without the need of the password.
 To copy your public key, you just need to run the two following commands (or only the second if you have already generated a RSA key)